Girls That Create

 Visit The National Museum of Women in the Arts Online

 Did you know the only major museum in the world solely dedicated to championing women through the arts is in Washington, D.C.?
 With its collections, exhibitions, programs, and online content, the National Museum of Women in the Arts (NMWA) inspires dynamic exchanges about art and ideas.
-The museum addresses gender imbalance in the presentation of art by bringing to light important women artists of the past.
-It also promotes great women artists working today.

 More Online Engagement